-Lemon Asparagus Soup Recipe
+Lemon Asparagus Soup

 We have a small asparagus patch, and my husband and I wait eagerly for this tasty vegetable to appear every spring.
 We're pleased to use our precious harvest in this soup.
 Lemon and nutmeg give it a surprising spark. —Darlene Swille, Green Bay, Wisconsin